- Go Hiking

 Walkway Over the Hudson (Dutchess County) & Franny Reese State Park (Ulster County)

-Accessible by public transportation (Metro North to Poughkeepsie), this new state park offers a good stretch of the legs over the Hudson River.
+Accessible by public transportation (Metro North to Poughkeepsie), this newer state park offers a good stretch of the legs over the Hudson River.
 A loop hike of almost 4 miles is possible by adding the Mid-Hudson Bridge.
-You can even include a walk in the woods by hiking the trails in the connecting (and new) Franny Reese State Park.
+You can even include a walk in the woods by hiking the trails in the connecting Franny Reese State Park.
 Fall is a good time to visit this hillside park along the Hudson; the leaves are down and there are excellent views over the river and bridges.
 Click here for Walkway info and links and here for Franny Reese State Park info.

-The pressure of the growing deer herd is prompting limited hunt seasons in many, if not most New Jersey open space areas.
+The pressure of the growing deer herd is prompting limited hunt seasons in many, if not most, New Jersey open space areas.
 The following recommendations include notes about hunt days, if they are scheduled.